Are you experiencing xMatters email notifications being delayed, failing to be delivered, or ending up in a junk folder?

 Additional notes for IT admins:

-Occasionally an entire company email space will be added to a centralized email blacklist, as a result of a compromised user account relaying spam messages for some period of time.
-To prevent accidental blacklisting, add the inbound xMatters email address space to your trusted domain list.
+Occasionally an entire company email space will be added to a centralized email blocking list, as a result of a compromised user account relaying spam messages for some period of time.
+To prevent accidental blocking, add the inbound xMatters email address space to your trusted domain list.

 Email authentication tools